Academics

 *Visits to the hospital are dependent on regional health indicators.

-All Mercy Girls who participate in the Sister Agnese Neumann Scholars Program are required by Medstar Good Samaritan Hospital to have a negative TB test and proof of vaccination for all common childhood vaccines, COVID-19, and influenza.
+All Mercy Girls who participate in the Sister Agnese Neumann Scholars Program are required by Medstar Good Samaritan Hospital to have a negative TB test and proof of vaccination for all common childhood vaccines, and influenza.
+Vaccination requirements are subject to change.

 List of 5 items.